spookylukey/django-views-the-right-way/source/delegation.rst

 Discussion: Function based generic views
 ----------------------------------------

 What happens if you keep going with this parameterisation pattern?
-Let's say you have not one model, but lots of models where you want to display a list, with the same kind of filtering/sorting/paging logic applied?
+Let’s say you have not one model, but lots of models where you want to display a list, with the same kind of filtering/sorting/paging logic applied?

 You might end up with an ``object_list`` function and a bunch of parameters, instead of ``product_list``.
-In other words, you'll end up with your own function based generic views, `just like the ones that used to exist in Django
+In other words, you’ll end up with your own function based generic views, `just like the ones that used to exist in Django
 <https://django.readthedocs.io/en/1.3.X/topics/generic-views.html#generic-views-of-objects>`_.

-Isn't that a step backwards?
-I'd argue no. With the benefit of hindsight, I'd argue that the move from these function based generic views to class based generic views was actually the backwards step.
+Isn’t that a step backwards?
+I’d argue no. With the benefit of hindsight, I’d argue that the move from these function based generic views to class based generic views was actually the backwards step.

 But that is in the past.
-Looking forward, the generic views you might develop will be better than both Django's old generic FBVs and the newer generic CBVs in several ways:
+Looking forward, the generic views you might develop will be better than both Django’s old generic FBVs and the newer generic CBVs in several ways:

 * They will have all the functionality you need built-in.
-* Importantly, they will have none of the functionality you don't need.
+* Importantly, they will have none of the functionality you don’t need.
 * You will be able to change them **whenever you want**, **however you want**.

 In other words, they will be both specific (to your project) and generic (across your project) in all the right ways.
-They won't suffer from Django's limitations in trying to be all things to all men.
+They won’t suffer from Django’s limitations in trying to be all things to all men.

 As FBVs they will probably be better for you than your own custom CBVs: